Fiat says Luxembroug tax deal probe will not significantly impact finances

 A tax concession that Luxembourg authorities granted to Fiat Finance and Trade in 2012 may constitute illegal state aid, the European Commission said earlier this week.

-The probe focuses on Luxembourg authorities’ approval of a transfer pricing arrangement by Fiat Finance and Trade, which lends money to other Fiat companies.
+The probe focuses on Luxembourg authorities’ approval of a transfer pricing arrrangement by Fiat Finance and Trade, which lends money to other Fiat companies.

 Transfer pricing is the setting of prices for intra-group transactions that affects the tax rate that multinationals pay in different countries.